All Episodes

 Yes, I'm calling from San Diego.

-San Diego, yes sir.
+San Diego, yes, sir.

 And can you tell us about the new comet?

-I would, well, we already asked about the comet, but with regard to Neil Armstrong, Dr. O'Leary, he has made so many statements What do you make of Neil Armstrong?
+I would, okay, well, we already asked about the comet, but with regard to Neil Armstrong, Dr. O'Leary, he has made so many statements that seem sort of halfway out on a limb.

 I don't know.

-The only thing that I can say is that a number of us recently, and I want to give you some up-to-date news that's more than just a quote from Armstrong, which I think is very related to this, and I did want to talk about this, it's really important, is that a number of us have founded and formed what's called the Starlight Coalition.
+The only thing that I can say is that a number of us recently, and I want to give you some up-to-date news that's more than just the quote from Armstrong, which I think is very related to this, and I did want to talk about this, it's really important, is that a number of us have founded and formed what's called the Starlight Coalition and also a congressional initiative.

-And what we would like to do is to urge the President, well we have done already, to issue an executive order granting immunity against prosecution for violating secrecy oaths.
+And what we would like to do is to urge the President, well, we have done already, to issue an executive order granting immunity against prosecution for violating secrecy oaths.

-Oh boy, is that ever a good idea?
+Oh, is that ever a good idea?

-We're at the bottom of the hour so hang tight, we'll come back and talk about exactly that.
+We're at the bottom of the hour, so hang tight.

-He'll be back with us.
+He'll be back with us today.

-You mentioned Buzz Aldrin.
+At least you mentioned Buzz Aldrin.

 You got to speak to some astronauts.